You Should Probably Give Your House a Name — Here Are a Few Lovely Suggestions

-Personally, I've always loved the concept of giving your home a name, even if you don't live in a proper "manor."
-Heck, especially if you don't live in a manor.
-House names can still apply to a townhouse, apartment or studio, after all.
-It feels regal and stately and, yes, very fun.
+Personally, I’ve always loved the concept of giving your home a name, even if you don’t live in a proper “manor.”
+Heck, especially if you don’t live in a manor.
+My point is that house names can still apply to a townhouse, apartment, or studio.
+It feels regal, stately, and, yes, very fun.
 Cheap thrills are hard to come by these days.

 Naming Your House

 Ready to give your home a pedigree?
 Think about what kind of home you have.
 A word or suffix that describes your dwelling is a good place to start.
-(House, Home, Cottage, Lodge, Chateau, Regency, Villa, Arms, Wing, Corridor, Studio, Row, Bungalow, Barn, Loft, Hideaway, Oasis, Retreat, etc.)
+Here are some descriptors to get you started: House, Home, Cottage, Lodge, Chateau, Regency, Villa, Arms, Wing, Corridor, Studio, Row, Bungalow, Barn, Loft, Hideaway, Oasis, Retreat.

-Then, come up with a unique name to pair with it:
+Then, come up with a unique moniker to pair with it.

 - Are there any geographical features nearby?
 Think about your location and the views from your home.
-Willows, Ivy, Hillside, Meadow, Valley, Pacific, Gulf, Railway
+Willows, Ivy, Hillside, Meadow, Valley, Pacific, Gulf, Railway, Brook

 - Any historical significance to your building?
-Old Mill, Factory, School House, Church
+Old Mill, Factory, Schoolhouse, Church, Farm

 - What’s nearby?
 Think about the name of your neighborhood, street names, close landmarks or even rail stops.
 Haight, Westside, Flatiron, Euston, Division, Highlands

 - Any flora or fauna local to your region?
 State birds or just plant names you particularly like?
-Fox, Honeysuckle, Squirrel, Birch, Peartree, Cherrywood
+Fox, Honeysuckle, Squirrel, Birch, Peartree, Cherrywood, Bluebell

 - Does your home or building have something unique about it?
 What do people comment on when they come over?
-Red Shutters, Ironwork, Picket Fence, Gates, Brick, Winding Drive, A Hundred Stairs
+Red Shutters, Ironwork, Picket Fence, Gates, Brick, Winding Drive, A Hundred Stairs, Clapboard

-From these starting points, you might come up with names like The Old School House Loft, Honeysuckle House, Peartree Cottage, The Euston Arms, Church View Row, Hundred Stairs Studio, or a thousand others.
+From these starting points, you might come up with names like The Schoolhouse Loft, Honeysuckle House, Peartree Cottage, The Euston Arms, Church View Row, Hundred Stairs Studio, Bluebell Barn, or a thousand others.

 What Do You Do With Your Home’s Name?

-Now that you have one, there are a few fun things you can do to show it off:
+Now that you have one, you can do a few fun things to show it off.

 - Put it on a plaque near the front door.

-- Have it embroidered onto towels or pillowcases.
+- Have it embroidered onto towels or pillowcases, naturally.